Faazil/100-days-of-devops/tasks/week-01/day-01.md

 ## Task Overview

-Create a user with non-interactive shell for your organization on a specific server.
-This is essential for service accounts and automated processes that don't require interactive login capabilities.
+Set up a system user without login shell access for the company on the designated server.
+This configuration is required for system accounts and automation workflows which operate without direct user access capabilities.

 > **Lab Environment**: Complete this challenge on [KodeKloud Engineer](https://engineer.kodekloud.com/practice) platform with pre-configured lab infrastructure.